kunjsharma/adapt-inline-menu/README.md

 ## Installation

+First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-

+    adapt install inline-menu

-Download the ZIP and extract into the src > extensions directory and run an appropriate Grunt task.
+Or, download the ZIP and extract into the src > extensions directory and run an appropriate Grunt task.

 ## Usage